-The house contain's Freud's extensive collection of antiquities, and exhibits related to the work of Anna Freud.
-The most famous of all the exhibits must surely be Freud's couch, where his pyschoanalysis patients relaxed during sessions.
-This is the same couch used by Freud in his practice in Vienna, when he evolved his method of 'free association'; asking patients to say whatever came into their minds.
+The house contains Freud's extensive collection of antiquities and exhibits related to the work of Anna Freud.
+The most famous of all the exhibits must surely be Freud's couch, where his psychoanalysis patients relaxed during sessions.
+This is the same couch used by Freud in his practice in Vienna when he evolved his method of 'free association'; asking patients to say whatever came into their minds.
 Aside from the couch, there are Austrian country furniture pieces, a large collection of Oriental, Greek, Egyptian, and Roman antique objects, and a portrait of Freud by Salvador Dali.

 Anna Freud kept her father's library and study just as they were during the final year of his life, with his favourite books on display, and a number of family photographs.